 Dr. Andrew Dunn is Professor and Chief of the Division of Hospital Medicine.
 Dr. Dunn's research interests are in anticoagulation and thrombosis, most specifically in venous thromboembolism, atrial fibrillation, and the perioperative management of warfarin.
-He was until recently Chair of the Board of Governors of the American College of Physicians.
+He was until recently Chair of the Board of Governors of the American College of Physicians and is chair-elect of the Board of Regents of the ACP.